Don4Sho/BuildingInPublic/README.md

 I want to see how strong community work can be by attempting to launch an app that is build by everyone that wants to contribute.
 THe working title will be "VisionVox"

-Context: I'm working for WeAreDevelopers and everyone that knows our WeAreDevelopers World Congress knows our main stage and the other stages with lots of high quality speakers and content.
+Context: I'm working for WeAreDevelopers (no tech background) and everyone that knows our WeAreDevelopers World Congress knows our main stage and the other stages with lots of high quality speakers and content.
 Someone of the community sparked an idea in me.
 Why not having an AI tool that supports speakers on stage, on the fly, without having a hand-held tool like a clicker or just using rudimental commands like "switch" or "next slide"?